danabo/zhat/_posts/2019-12-22-quantum-minimal-conceptual-unit.md

 This integral is an uncountable linear combination, where {% marginnote '$x \mapsto \delta(x-\chi)$' 'Note I am using non-standard notation. "$x \mapsto f(x)$" instantiates a function object in-line, just as "$\\{f(y) \mid \text{condition}[y]\\}$" instantiates a set in-line.' %} is the $\chi$-th basis element and $\psi(\chi)$ is the corresponding coefficient.

 This basis of Dirac deltas corresponds to position measurement.
-Particles and systems of particles have other measureable properties, like momentum and total energy, which have their own bases.
+Particles and systems of particles have other measurable properties, like momentum and total energy, which have their own bases.
 More on that below.

 ## A Proper Basis